 What is characteristic of every mental activity is, as I believe I have shown, the reference to something as an object.
 In this respect, every mental activity seems to be something relational. […] In other relations both terms—both the fundament and the terminus—are real, but here only the first term—the fundament is real. […] If I take something relative […] something larger or smaller for example, then, if the larger thing exists, the smaller one exists too. […] Something like what is true of relations of similarity and difference holds true for relations of cause and effect.
 For there to be such a relation, both the thing that causes and the thing that is caused must exist. […] It is entirely different with mental reference.
 If someone thinks of something, the one who is thinking must certainly exist, but the object of his thinking need not exist at all.
 In fact, if he is denying something, the existence of the object is precisely what is excluded whenever his denial is correct.
 So the only thing which is required by mental reference is the person thinking.
 The terminus of the so-called relation does not need to exist in reality at all.
 For this reason, one could doubt whether we really are dealing with something relational here, and not, rather, with something somewhat similar to something relational in a certain respect, which might, therefore, better be called “quasi-relational.”

+While the orthodox paradigm is clearly consistent with the possibility that general thoughts may involve abstract objects (e.g., numbers) and abstract properties and relations, none of which are in space and time, special problems arise with respect to singular thoughts construed as intentional relations to non-existent or fictitious objects.
 Two related assumptions lie at the core of the orthodox paradigm.
 One is the assumption that the mystery of the intentional relation should be elucidated against the background of non-intentional relations.
-The other is the assumption that intentional relations involving non-existent (e.g., fictitious) entities should be clarified by reference to intentional relations involving particulars existing in space and time.
+The other is the assumption that intentional relations which seem to involve non-existent (e.g., fictitious) entities should be clarified by reference to intentional relations involving particulars existing in space and time.

 Consider, for example, what must be the case for belief-ascription (1) to be true: